 - 1.1 British Gas proposed to lay a 200mm welded steel pipeline from north-east of Llangefni (SH 489772) to west of Llanbedrgoch (SH 505801).
 Gwynedd Archaeological Trust was asked in October 1992 for details of any archaeological implications of the proposal.
 No features of archaeological interest were noted from an examination of the Sites and Monuments Record and a preliminary walkover.
-However a watching brief was recommended during topsoil stripping to check for buried archaeological remains. - 1.2 Subsequently Gwynedd Archaeological Trust (Contracts Section) was asked in June 1995 to prepare a Project Design (Appendix II) and estimated costs for a watching brief.
+However a watching brief was recommended during topsoil stripping to ensure that any archaeological remains revealed during construction would be examined and fully recorded. - 1.2 Subsequently Gwynedd Archaeological Trust (Contracts Section) was asked in June 1995 to prepare a Project Design (Appendix 1) and estimated costs for a watching brief.
 The design and costs were accepted, and the fieldwork took place between 27th June and 4th July 1995.